How can I determine my eligibility for Italian citizenship by descent (Jure sanguinis)?

 But you are not stripped of all your options; this is where the courts come in.
 The courts may, and in some cases, have interpreted the new law more broadlyas they have in the past with 1948 cases and minor issue cases.

-Italian Citizenship Update: December 2025
+Italian Citizenship Update: 2026

 Generational cutoff: Eligibility is now limited to applicants with an Italian parent or grandparent born in Italy.
 Claims through great-grandparents or more distant ancestors are no longer possible.